JamesLaneProgramming/JSON-Data-Retreiver_from_CURL/README.md

 When a Canvas course section is 'Cross-List' into another course, the 'section_id' and 'course_id' will change.
 Any webhooks pointing to the original endpoint will need to be updated.
 This can be accomplished by creating a new section in the original course and updating any webhooks to acknowledge these changes, this is done when you are treating this section as a staging ground for students about to start a course.
 The second option is to create an addition section in the new course to store any students that are added after the 'Cross-List' action.

+Notes:

+A contact will only be enrolled in a workflow if the close date of the enrollment trigger is before the current date/time.